vatrivedi/azure-function-app/README.md

-# azure-function-app
+# functions-simple
-azure function app
+A simple function example.